Receiving Aid

 How is my aid received?

-Financial aid, with the exception of Federal Work Study, is paid (disbursed) directly into a student’s APU student account.
+Financial aid, with the exception of Federal Work-Study, is paid (disbursed) directly into a student’s APU student account.
 A financial aid disbursement will occur once a completed financial aid application is submitted to APU, and once all financial aid requirements listed on a student’s To Do List are completed.

 Authorization to Use Title IV Aid for Other Charges

 You can now give permission to have your Title IV aid cover additional charges on your account.
-For more information, please read carefully through the information below.
+For more information, read carefully through the information below.

 • Federal Pell Grant